arixmkii/qcw/README.md

 ### Basics

 Download installation packages of the release.
 Install qemu and podman using their installers.
+Then install `qcw-utils` in the desired directory using
+`powershell -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"` or
-Then install `qcw-utils` in the desired directory using `powershell "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"` (each release will have tagged version of this utility as well if one wants more control over tools version).
+`pwsh -c "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"`
+(each release will have tagged version of this utility as well if one wants more control over tools version).
 You will have preconfigured shell launchers under `.\qcw-utils\shells\` when installation completes.